DuraSquirt® DTI Bolting Method Per RCSC 2.12

 Similarly, the AISC/RCSC states:

-The fastener assembly may then be installed in a standard size hole with the additional verification lot DTI.
-The prescribed pretensioning procedure is followed, and it [the bolt assembly] is verified…4
+The bolting assembly may then be installed in a standard size hole with the additional verification DTI.
+The prescribed pretensioning procedure is followed, and it [the bolting assembly] is verified…4

 To date, DuraSquirt® DTIs are the only DTIs manufactured as verification DTIs per AISC/RCSC5.
 The AISC/RCSC explains tightening with an assembly sufficiently, with a verification lot DTI, can replace Preinstallation Verification testing with a hydraulic tension calibrator.
 In other words, tightening bolts with verification lot DTIs satisfies section 7 bolt verification testing.
 Preinstallation testing is conducted “on the fly” as bolting commences.
 As each verification DuraSquirt® DTI is installed, with enough torque to cause the DTI Squirt™ location to fully emit orange indicating material, the fastener has passed field testing requirements.

 Such robustness is not possible with other styles of DTIs because they rely on feeler gauges for pretension confirmation and feeler gauging is susceptible to false positive readings.
 Feeler gauges will erroneously indicate tension when a hole exceeds standard hole dimensions (oversized, reaming, etc.), flat washer problems, as well as improper DTI orientation i.e., upside down (yes, it happens).